github/opensource.guide/_articles/how-to-contribute.md

 Before you open an issue or pull request, check the project's contributing docs (usually a file called CONTRIBUTING, or in the README), to see whether you need to include anything specific.
 For example, they may ask that you follow a template, or require that you use tests.

 If you want to make a substantial contribution, open an issue to ask before working on it.
-It's helpful to watch the project for awhile (on GitHub, [you can click "Watch"](https://help.github.com/articles/watching-repositories/) to be notified of all conversations), and get to know community members, before doing work that might not get accepted.
+It's helpful to watch the project for a while (on GitHub, [you can click "Watch"](https://help.github.com/articles/watching-repositories/) to be notified of all conversations), and get to know community members, before doing work that might not get accepted.

 <aside markdown="1" class="pquote">
   <img src="https://avatars2.githubusercontent.com/u/810438?v=3&s=400" class="pquote-avatar" alt="avatar">